 Some drawbacks of Hardcore Henry were simply that the novelty of the experience, and some amazing, helter-skelter stunts, served to cover what was at times a thin, screwball plot.
 I’m not kidding, for an Indiegogo campaign-ed movie, the stunts were really good.
 I’d like to see more fun stunts like the ones I saw in Hardcore Henry pulled off in regular movies more often.
 At times, it reminded me of a Tom Tykwer film (like Run Lola Run).
 It’s been a while, for example, since I’ve seen a guy go up against a tank in the middle of the wilderness of Eastern Europe armed only with a katana and still win.

 So the stunts enriched the experience for me.
 But I won’t lie, if a member of the audience wasn’t willing to buy in and play along with the experience, some stuff would feel hammy and rehearsed, not pulled off effortlessly.
-The good note of that is that as a film, Hardcore Henry don’t play.
+The good note of that is that as a film, Hardcore Henry doesn’t play.
 The first-person perspective won’t let you off the hook that easily.

 The good news is that in the wake of such excess, we get silent arguments and conversations between our voiceless, first-person hero and a band of scantily-clad prostitutes.
 Potentially another drawback of the film is the lack of a leading lady.
 Women in Hardcore Henry had no real role other than to serve as hookers, as pretty set-dressing as motorcycle gals, or to aid the villain.
 That was mainly my only real gripe of the film.
 But I took that one in stride, having experienced Eastern Europe first-hand.

 All in all, though, a pretty decent film, and definitely the first of its kind.
 I hadn’t experienced anything like Hardcore Henry ever before I watched it for the first time a couple of years ago.
 I was impressed, even if the finished product isn’t without its flaws.
 I would absolutely watch it again.
 Even if in its presentation, it’s a movie where you love it or you hate it.
 I’m one of those people who is easily entertained and if they made a sequel, I would show up to that, too, with popcorn.
-And I would even count Hardcore Henry among my other favorite action flicks since I like a movie that is willing to dare to be different.
+And I would even count Hardcore Henry among my other favourite action flicks since I like a movie that is willing to dare to be different.
 Timur Bekmambetov had a hand in producing the film, too, and his movies can be pretty love-or-hate.
 (For example, I loved Nightwatch and Daywatch but hated Wanted.)

 Hardcore Henry is still available on Netflix.
 You can watch it in the comfort of your own home, where no one else will be pestering you when the characters speak Russian, whining, “WHAT ARE THEY SAYING!?!”.
 Or, telling you to turn it off because they’re your friend and a sucker who chose to watch this movie with you, and the movie “hurts my eyes and my brain, I have a headache, turn it off please”.
 Ahhhhh.
 Peace and quiet.